TRANSFORM trial

 TRANSFORM will compare multiple screening options to each other and the current system, to find the safest, most accurate and most cost-effective way to screen men for prostate cancer.
 The massive scale of the trial will also enable us to collect a hugely important ‘bio bank’ of data and images to help drive new discoveries and validate next generation methods of diagnosis.

 In stage one, involving around 12,500 men, researchers will compare four potential screening options, including fast MRI scans, genetic testing to identify men at high risk of prostate cancer, and PSA blood testing.
-A fast MRI is a 12-minute version of the full scan that uses magnetic resolution imaging (MRI) to produce a detailed picture of the prostate.
+A fast MRI is a 12-minute version of the full scan that uses magnetic resonance imaging (MRI) to produce a detailed picture of the prostate.

 These approaches will also be compared to a control group, where men will follow the current NHS process – in other words, they won’t be offered a PSA test, but can request one.
 A control group is vital to prove that any screening programme is more effective than the current process.